 Superconductors are used to make large electromagnets, and they are starting to play a major role in industry.

-A property of some materials in which their electrical resistance drops to zero, and they acquire the ability to carry electric current with no loss of energy whatsoever.
+A property of some materials in which their electrical resistance drops to zero, and they acquire the ability to carry electric current (see also current) with no loss of energy whatsoever.
 Formerly, materials developed superconductivity only at temperatures near absolute zero, but new materials have been found that remain superconductive at temperatures above those of liquid nitrogen.
 The goal of current research is to find a material that remains superconductive at room temperature.